acumos/system-integration/z2a/INSTALL.md

 # Execute 0-kind/0a-env.sh (setup user environment)
 ./0-kind/0a-env.sh

-# Ensure all k8s Pods created are in a 'Running' state.
+# Ensure all k8s Pods are in a 'Running' state.
 kubectl get pods -A
 # Execute 1-acumos.sh (install / configure noncore & core Acumos components)
 ./1-acumos/1-acumos.sh

 # If Acumos plugins are to be installed in a new session:
-# Uncomment the ACUMOS_HOME line and paste into command-line
+# Uncomment the ACUMOS_HOME line below and paste it into the command-line
 # ACUMOS_HOME=$HOME/src/system-integration

 # To install Acumos plugins ; proceed here